-Anisa Tejpar is Dancemakers` 2017-2018 Technical Resident Artist and she`ll be in the Theatre Studio from November 13 to 24, 2017 working on in time, a full length, contemporary dance solo for Anisa, choreographed by acclaimed choreographer Hanna Kiel, with an original score by John Gzwoski, video design by Jacob Niedzwiecki, set design by Joe Pagnan, and lighting design by Simon Rossiter.
+Anisa Tejpar is Dancemakers` 2017-2018 Technical Resident Artist and she was in the Theatre Studio in November 2017 working on in time, a full length, contemporary dance solo for Anisa, choreographed by acclaimed choreographer Hanna Kiel, with an original score by John Gzwoski, video design by Jacob Niedzwiecki, set design by Joe Pagnan, and lighting design by Simon Rossiter.

 Anisa Tejpar- Performer/Producer